 Sustainability is an integral part of our enterprise strategy, and we are firmly committed to a sustainable and financially resilient future.
 Our vision is to be the leader of sustainable business aviation with the most advanced and environmentally responsible products, and with a creative, diverse and engaged workforce.
-We see the management of ESG risks and opportunities as an inherent part of our success as a business.
-We regularly track potential sustainability related risks that are shaping our operating environment and develop and implement strategies to progress our performance across sustainability areas.
-In October 2021, we published our ESG Report which included our ESG plan and goals for 2025.
-Our most recent ESG Report, published in May 2022, can be found on our website at www.bombardier.com/en/sustainability.html.
+We see the management of sustainability and climate related risks and opportunities as an inherent part of our success as a business.
+We track potential sustainability and climate related risks that are shaping our operating environment and develop and implement strategies to progress our performance across sustainability areas.
+In October 2021, we published our ESG plan with targets for 2025 and publish an annual report of our progress towards the plan.